Did you know that a natural shoreline is best for lake health? A natural shoreline reduces runoff and captures pollution before it enters a lake.

 A collection of DNR resources to help you restore your natural shoreline, such as solutions to common problems, plant guides to help you choose the right plants for your shore, and step-by-step guides to help you complete your project.

-Permits are required for work done below the Ordinary High Water Level (OHWL).
-Contact your local DNR Waters area hydrologist for a survey to determine your property's OHWL.
+Permits are required for work done below the Ordinary High Water Level (OHWL) of your shoreline.
+Contact your local DNR Area hydrologist to request info about your property's OHWL.

 Canada geese can be pests in a backyard, and scare tactics such as pinwheels and scarecrows only work for so long.
 Looking for a long-term solution?
 Restore your shore!
 The tall and thick vegetation of a natural shoreline discourages Canada geese from strolling into your yard.